KeckObservatory/DDOITranslatorModule/README.rst

 What follows is a short example of how to create a single translator module function.
-For more information on what specifically should be in a single function, see the Module Design section.
+For more information on what specifically should be in a single function, see the Module Design section (coming soon).

 First, import the required pieces from this package